studiometa/react-next-starter/doc/ROUTER.md

      }

-### 3) Créer une nouvelle route
+### 3) Create a new route

-Évidemment, sans route votre page ne sera pas accessible.
-Il faut donc l'ajouter.
-Pour cela, référez-vous à la section **Router** de ce readme.
+Obviously, without a route your page will not be accessible.
+It must therefore be added.
+To do this, refer to the **Router** section of this readme.

-### 4) Ajouter un namespace pour les locales
+### 4) Add a namespace for locales

-Cette étape est optionnelle.
-Si vous désirez ajouter un namespace correspondant à cette page pour vos traductions,
-il suffit de créer un nouveau fichier dans tous les dossiers contenant vos locales (`/locales/*` par défaut).
-En l'occurence, il devra s'appeler **myPage.json.**

-Pensez également à ajouter le nom du namespace dans la partie **lang.namespaces** de la configuration.

-Plus d'infos sont disponibles dans la section de cette documentation qui traite de l'internationalisation.
+This step is optional.
+If you want to add a namespace corresponding to this page for your translations, simply create a new file in all folders containing your locales (`/locales/*` by default).
+In this case, it should be called **myPage.json.**

+Also remember to add the namespace name in the **namespaces** part of the lang configuration.

+More information is available in the internationalization section of this documentation.